 Aspirin also reduces cardiovascular deaths but risks bleeding from the stomach which can be fatal.
 Research in the general population has been unclear as to whether the benefit outweighs the risk, so although you can buy aspirin over the counter I would strongly recommend you discuss this with your GP first.
 Interestingly it may also protect against bowel cancer but please talk to your GP!

 Finally an interesting development – metformin.
-This incredibly cheap tablet is used to treat type 2 diabetes.
+This incredibly cheap tablet first introduced 60 years ago is used to treat type 2 diabetes.
 A study following patients with diabetes found those on metformin had a lower incidence of heart attacks and strokes, although diabetes, which affects the small blood vessels, would be expected to increase the risk.
 Then a similar result was found for cancers.
 Metformin is known to work by inhibiting the mTORC1 pathway within cells which is responsible for cell proliferation in cancer.